MartinSchneidder/MartinSchneidder/README.md

 # ✨Martin Schneider✨

 Hi there,
-Currently i am  working on my skills in Webdevelopment, @bootscampsEuropa 🧙
+Currently i am  working on my skills in Webdevelopment 🧙

+- JavaScript +++
 - CSS ++
-- JavaScript +++
 - Vue ++
 - php +

-If you are searching for a Junior Webdeveloper or got other questions feel free to contact me.
+If you are searching for a Webdeveloper or got other questions feel free to contact me.

 [Contact Me](mailto:schnmart@hotmail.de)